 Required Credentials for First-Year Applicants

 - A completed undergraduate application for admission.
-The Adelphi Application, the Common Application, and the Coalition Application are accepted by Adelphi University for first-year applicants.
+The Adelphi Application and the Common Application are accepted by Adelphi University for first-year applicants.
 Please submit whichever application best suits your needs.

 - A nonrefundable application fee of $40.